 Using this method is really more for car camping.
 Specifically, it’s good for use with a cot or a sleeping pad.
 Perhaps even an airbed if you have one.

 Regular blankets are bulky.
 In fact, they’ll likely weigh similarly to regular sleeping bags.
 So if weight is your prime reason for switching, think again.

 On the other hand, if budget and convenience are your prime reasons, blankets may do the trick.

 You may have encountered bivy sacks by other names.
-Their full name is “bivouac” which literally means “a temporary camp without tents or cover.”
-They’re also known as bivy bags or just bivys.
+Their full name is “bivouac, ” meaning “a temporary camp without tents or cover.”
+They’re also known as bivy bags or bivys.